Dierk/fs19-wodss-client/README.md

 [AllTests from bundle](https://dierk.github.io/fs19-wodss-client/allTests.html)\
 [AllTests asynchronous](https://dierk.github.io/fs19-wodss-client/allTestsAsync.html)

+For proper focus handling see the focus_handling branch.

 ## Build instructions

 When visiting the repository through github, one can just click on the links above.